TABLServiceLLC/on-site-print-bridge/README.md

 ## 🧰 Troubleshooting

 - UI loads but no printers: wait for discovery to finish or click Refresh; inspect `bridge.log` for recent scan results.
-- Cert warnings in browser: self-signed cert.
-Use `-k` in curl or trust the cert.
+- Cert warnings in browser: self-signed CA. Use `-k` in curl or import `ca.crt` into the client trust store.
 - Cloud polling TLS: set `PRINT_POLL_CA_FILE` for private CAs; avoid `PRINT_POLL_INSECURE_TLS=true` unless necessary.

 ---